Ultimate Pottery Glazing Tools & Supplies Guide

 Spray Glazing Booth

 A spray glazing booth is used for safety purposes.
-It helps to contain the glaze particles, especially during spraying and prevents the particles from floating around the room.
+It helps contain glaze particles, especially during spraying, and prevents them from floating around the room.
 But even with this booth, you should still wear your other personal protective gear, e.g., a mask, gloves, and safety goggles.

-Master Airbrush Brand Lighted Portable Hobby Airbrush Spray Booth offers convenience because it’s portable and so can be moved to whichever spot where you’re doing your glazing.
+Master Airbrush Brand Lighted Portable Hobby Airbrush Spray Booth offers convenience because it’s portable and can be moved to whichever spot you’re doing your glazing.

 Transfer or Stencil Paper

-You can use these transfer and stencil papers to come up with more designs to decorate your ceramics.
-Wangday Carbon Paper, Large-Size Black Graphite Transfer Tracing Paper comes in a pack of 200 sheets and works great for this kind of decorating technique.
+You can use these transfer and stencil papers to create more designs for decorating your ceramics.
+Wangday Carbon Paper, Large-Size Black Graphite Transfer Tracing Paper, comes in a pack of 200 sheets and works great for this decorating technique.

 Masking Tape

-Masking tape is a great tool for decorating bisque ware.
+Masking tape is a great tool for decorating bisqueware.
 The tape acts as a resistor, so the area masked does not catch the glaze.
-You can create interesting patterns this way on your ceramic objects.
+You can create interesting patterns on your ceramic objects this way.

-Another benefit of using masking tape for decorating is that it’s found in most stores—for example, Blue Painters Tape.
+Another benefit of using masking tape for decorating is that it’s widely available—for example, in Blue Painters Tape.
 You can get your multi-size pack and use it to expand your creative designs.

 Glaze Firing Equipment

-With your bisque ware well decorated with glaze, your next step is firing the glaze.
+With your bisque ware well-decorated with glaze, your next step is to fire the glaze.

 Kiln

-You can use your own kiln if you have one or rent space at publicly accessible kilns near you.
-This will take at least 24 hours, depending on the kiln size and how full the load is.
+You can use your own kiln if you have one, or rent space at publicly accessible kilns near you.
+This will take at least 24 hours, depending on the kiln size and the load’s level of fill.

 Thinking of getting your own Kiln?
 To get more information before you decide, read this article on Choosing an Electric Kiln